trans-travel/trans-travel/us/wv.md

-# USA - West Virginia
+# United States - West Virginia

 West Virginia negative laws towards trans people.
 However, these laws are, thus far, fairly restricted and do not apply to most